ibm-cloud-docs/containers/cs_tutorial_vpc.md

     | `--type=LoadBalancer` | The Kubernetes service type to create.
 In this lesson, you create a `LoadBalancer` service. |
     | `--port=*<8080>*` | The port on which the service listens for external network traffic. |
     | `--target-port=*<8080>*` | The port that your app listens on and to which the service directs incoming network traffic.
 In this example, the `target-port` is the same as the `port`, but other apps that you create might use a different port. |
-    {: caption="Table 2.
-Information about the command options." caption-side="bottom"}
+    {: caption="Information about the command options." caption-side="bottom"}

 2. Verify that the Kubernetes `LoadBalancer` service is created successfully in your cluster.
 When you create the Kubernetes `LoadBalancer` service, a VPC load balancer is automatically created for you.
 The VPC load balancer assigns a hostname to your Kubernetes LoadBalancer service that you can see in the **LoadBalancer Ingress** field of your CLI output.
 The VPC load balancer takes a few minutes to provision in your VPC.
 Until the VPC load balancer is ready, you can't access the Kubernetes `LoadBalancer` service through its hostname.